 - Direct or edge-mounted: It depends on which factor you are concerned about when buying a TV or monitor.LED backlighting is of two types: direct and edge mounted.
 Direct backlighting enables you to control the contrast level by turning the local lights behind the screen on and off.
 Edge mounted technology helps get you the thinnest display.
 But you have to lose your control over the contrast level as an opportunity cost.
 Additionally, you may suffer from the picture quality if the dispersion of light is not well.

 - Viewing angles: Viewing angles primarily depend on the type of LCD panel you use.
 But still, as the brightness, contrast, and black levels depend on the lighting technology, they have an effect on this particular issue.
 LED has an upper hand again in this case as well.
-The challenge, in this case, is minimizing the rate of change of hue, saturation and retaining the actual combination of the red, green and blue (RBG) percentage of a particular picture irrespective of your angular position with respect to the central point of the screen which is often considered the “sweet spot”.The changes are lesser for the VA (Vertically aligned) screens than IPS (in-place switching) screens or TN (twisted nematic) screens.
-LCD monitors come up with the IPS screens while the LED LCD ones have VA screens in front.
+The challenge, in this case, is minimizing the rate of change of hue, saturation and retaining the actual combination of the red, green, and blue (RBG) percentage of a particular picture irrespective of your angular position with respect to the central point of the screen which is often considered the “sweet spot”.The changes are lesser for the VA (Vertically aligned) screens than IPS (in-place switching) screens or TN (twisted nematic) screens.
+LCD monitors come up with IPS screens while the LED LCD ones have VA screens in front.
 So, guess who wins!

 - Thickness: No debate on LED vs LCD monitor or TV is there when thickness comes to draw the line of separation.
 CCFL takes more space than a full array with LED backlighting technology.
 But, edge-lit LED TVs are thinner than back-lit LED TVs.

-- RGB quality/Color accuracy: LED back-lit LCDs has got two types of LED backlighting in use- white and RGB.
-The white ones are made white by the use of a sulfur coating on them and this is the same as CCFLs in terms of the color accuracy.
+- RGB quality/Color accuracy: LED back-lit LCDs have got two types of LED backlighting in use- white and RGB.
+The white ones are made white by the use of a sulfur coating on them and this is the same as CCFLs in terms of color accuracy.
 But the distinctive problem that it has is the stronger green portion in pictures.
 The other ones i.e. the RGB LEDs have overcome the defect of green “push” of the spectrum and thus give better RGB quality.
 Keep this in your mind while you are dealing with an LCD vs LED monitor confusion.

 - Dynamic Contrast/black level: LCDs are, basically, displays that transmit light more and so cannot produce perfect black.
-Instead, they give rise to very dark yet grays.LED monitors to provide you quality dark pictures meeting you desire.
+Instead, they give rise to very dark yet grays.LED monitors to provide you quality dark pictures meeting your desire.

 - Video playback (when fast): When videos are played fast a number of displays expose blurred images and often jet-lagged.
 The response rate of time of an LED display is enough to overcome these troubles.